Photo by: Earlson Vios

 Tuesday, November 5, 2019

 Surviving above the heat of colors, Port Avanti becomes his shadow.
-Along the Atlantic Coast is hundreds of miles of renovated lofts, towering condos, contemporary office buildings, and the bourgeoisie.
+Along the Atlantic Coast, is America’s renowned District with hundreds of miles of renovated lofts, towering condos, contemporary office buildings, and the bourgeoisie.

-At the age of 11, Rigil is separated from his father and sister.
-School days become an eternity, dad works graveyard, meanwhile sister is spending weekends with friends.
-He’s left with basketball, and later in high school, football to become a two-sport athlete.
+At the age of 15, Rigil is separated from his father and sister.
+School days become an eternity, dad works graveyard, and while sister spends weekends with friends and a boy, he’s left with basketball and football to become a two-sport athlete.

-This is book one of the Divine IX Trilogy.
-Where Rigil explains through his journal to the city how he ‘fixed’ racism.
-First arriving on refined American soil, later to become the first of a beastly humming soul.
+In book one of the Booj-Wah-Zee Collection, Rigil explains through his journal to Port Avanti, how he ‘fixed’ some shit.
+First arriving on refined American soil, later to become the first of a beastly humming soul…..I’ll have to stop there.

 I was horrible in basketball, football scared me, but ended up falling in love with boxing.
 After the 10,000 hour rule, boxing reminded me why I sucked at hoop and football.

-I’m no Vinsanity but the visuals on my runs are insane to me.
-The imaginary little boy ended up asking, “can you share my stories on behalf of Port Avanti?”
+I’m no Vinsanity, but the visuals on my runs are insane to me.
+The imaginary little boy from Brooklyn ended up asking, “can you share my stories on behalf of Port Avanti?”